WebAhead/master-reference/coursebook/precourse/README.md

 For Everyone:

 - Install and manage Node.js using [nvm](https://github.com/creationix/nvm).
+Note: We will be covering Node.js during the course.
+If you are curious and would like some background reading, [Art of Node](https://github.com/maxogden/art-of-node) is a great resource.
 - Install [Atom](https://atom.io/) - download the file or click "Build from source"
 - Install Chrome
 - [Setup SSH access to your Github account](https://help.github.com/articles/generating-an-ssh-key/)